FlowFuse/website/company/communication.md

 each meeting should have an agenda.

-## Node-RED community interations
+## Node-RED community interactions.

-As an employee of FlowForge, when we interact with the OSS Node-RED comunity we must be mindful of our position.
+As an employee of FlowForge, when we interact with the OSS Node-RED community we must be mindful of our position.
 For example, when offering advice on the Node-RED forum or the Node-RED slack, the first answer we offer should be how a solution can be achieved using Node-RED.
 If a native Node-RED solution is not possible or the